schwartzman/vela/contents/programs.md

 ## Overview & Examples

 At its heart, Vela develops participant-driven programs.
-Foundation leadership maintains a strategic vision about what kinds of programs the organization will sponsor, but doesn't define them directly.
+Foundation leadership maintains a strategic vision regarding the kinds of programs the organization will sponsor, but doesn't define them directly.
 Instead, participants propose programs with reference to our central [values](/about/#values).
-These values then guide [leadership/us] as we evaluate, approve, guide, and coordinate the organization's activities.
-Thus our programming remains flexible and open-ended while clustering into three primary areas of endeavor, falling broadly along the lines of our values.
+These values then guide leadership as we evaluate, approve, guide, and coordinate the organization's activities.
+Thus our programming remains flexible and open-ended while clustering into three primary areas of endeavor, which fall broadly along the lines of our values.

-Given our adherence to a decentralized programming model, there's a certain inevitable obliqueness in any discussion of [future/eventual] programming.
+Given our adherence to a decentralized programming model, there's a certain inevitable obliqueness in any discussion of future programming.
 That being said, we can at least imagine some concrete possibilities.

 Value | Example Programs
 --|--